jibanCat/DigitalHumanities/Han-Ji/naive_bayes/README.md

-# Navie Bayes for Tagging
+# Naive Bayes for Tagging

 Having uncertainty is better than a point estimate.
 Assuming informative prior is better than giving a flat prior.
 As a (potential?)
 Bayesian, I believe "tagging," this standard pre-processing technique used in historian domain, could be expressed in a Bayesian way.